 note: adopted 2007; after the abolition of the monarchy in 2006, a new anthem was required because of the previous anthem's praise for the king

-Netherlands name: "Het Wilhelmus" (The William)
+name: "Het Wilhelmus" (The William)

 lyrics/music: Philips VAN MARNIX van Sint Aldegonde (presumed)/unknown